 Neighbours arguing and shouting

-We would not usually consider this to be antisocial behaviour.
-You may want to have a friendly word with your neighbour as they may not be aware you can hear them.
-We've put together some tips to help you resolve issues with neighbours.
+If you believe this is a one-off argument or a disagreement between two people, we would not usually consider this to be antisocial behaviour and you may want to have a friendly word with your neighbour as they may not be aware you can hear them.

 - 'Persistent Noise Nuisance' means the disturbance lasts for continuous periods of over 30 minutes a day for at least 5 days within one week.